Chevrolet Deluxe: Australia

-Australian assembly was undertaken by General Motors-Holden’s Ltd of the four door sedan in Special trim as well as a locally designed two door coupe utility variant.
+Australian assembly was undertaken by General Motors-Holden's Ltd of the four door sedan in Special trim, as well as a locally designed two door coupe utility variant.

 India

 The Deluxe was also produced in India by Hindustan Motors until 1955.

 New Zealand

-New Zealand assembly was undertaken by General Motors New Zealand from 1947 at GM New Zealand's assembly plant in Petone, Wellington from Semi-Knock down kits imported from GM's Canadian plant in Oshawa, Ontario.
+New Zealand assembly was undertaken by General Motors New Zealand in 1947 at GM New Zealand's assembly plant in Petone, Wellington from Semi-Knock down kits imported from GM's Canadian plant in Oshawa, Ontario.
 Being a fellow Commonwealth country, tariff rates were more favorable for Australia and New Zealand to import SKD kits from Canada than from the United States.
 All models were assembled in right-hand-drive.